abn-walaa/abn-walaa/README.md

 - 👋 Hi, I’m @abn-walaa
 - 👀 I’m interested in Back-end
 - 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on Some projects
+- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me on telegram @zzezz

 <!---